eccelerators/SimStm/README.rst

  file appendable afile rvar

-Test if a file is appendable.
+The ``file appendable`` instruction tests if a file is appendable.
 The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may, in case of error, depend on the operating system.